Running Your One-Man Show: Marketing and PR tips for startup entrepreneurs.

 I’ve been attending school in the heart of Silicon Valley for the past year.
 At a certain point in most relationships I’ve formed at school, there comes a time when I get “the pitch”: my counterpart gives me the lowdown on the venture he/she plans to start, “probably in the next year, because lots of investors are showing interest”.
 Though I’m an equally bright-eyed, bushy-tailed nineteen-year-old, I can tell you it typically doesn’t work like that in the real world.
 Startup success comes down to three factors: having a good idea, knowing your own weaknesses (so you can surround yourself with people better than you), and willingness to hustle.

 As most entrepreneurs know, oftentimes you’re running a one-man show.
 Every aspect of your fledgling business falls on your shoulders.
 This means engineering, prototyping, finances, pitching, and of course, marketing and PR.
-To help you get off on the right foot, we’ve pulled together these 3 tips to bring the buzz to your startup.
+To help you get off on the right foot, we’ve pulled together these 3 marketing and PR tips for startup entrepreneurs.

 1. Know your audience and where you’re most likely to find them.